 2. Enjoy the vista of Mont Royal.
 Whether you enjoy nature or not, taking a hike or a shuttle up the the pavilion of Mont Royal (233 m.) will be worth your time.
 If you have some extra time, we suggest you continue your to the Saint Joseph's Oratory or perhaps to Montreal's most famous citizen's Leonard Cohen's grave.

 3. Visit any of the numerous art, culture and science museums and exhibitions.
 Among our favorites are the McCord Museum, the Museum of Fine Arts and the Montreal Science Centre.
 Montreal also boasts a number of temporary exhibitions (check for updates).

 4. Take a breather or find some shade in one of the beautiful parks.
 There is something for everyone, each one worth a stop.
 Travel up East to the botanical gardens and Olympic park, go more South to Parc Jean Drapeau, the Biosphere and the Grand Prix course, or stay downtown in La Fontaine Park.

 McGill University.
 Canada's oldest university, home to nearly 30,000 students, is filled with a variety of interesting architectural styles.
 McGill's main campus is on the slope of Mont Royal in the downtown area.
 McGill offers degrees and diplomas in over 300 fields of study, with the highest average entering grades of any Canadian university.
 McGill is ranked among the world's top universities by major publications.

 Jean Baptiste day.
 You are in luck.
 Stick around for Saint-Jean-Baptiste Day, June 24, a national holiday in Quebec and celebrated by French Canadians worldwide.
 It honors the traditional feast day of the Nativity of St. John the Baptist.
 The religious nature of the holiday has been de-emphasized for civic events, and “la St-Jean” is now mainly a celebration of francophone culture and history filled with public events, parades, barbecues, picnics and fireworks.

-Here is a non-exhaustive list of all the topics we will cover this year.
+Here is a non-exhaustive list of all the topics we covered this year.